OmeWillem/minecraft_hats/README.md

 ✏️ Feel free to use this project as inspiration for your own projects, or maybe even use the code as a library.
-Be sure to follow the license thought ;).
+Be sure to follow the license though ;).

 ## Features
 The plugin features a framework to add head-tracked entities to a player.